-Safeguarding and Prevent Duty

-123. The University aims to take all reasonable steps in relation to the safety and welfare of anyone who studies, works at or visits the University.
+Safeguarding and Prevent Duty The University aims to take all reasonable steps in relation to the safety and welfare of anyone who studies, works at or visits the University.
 Safeguarding and promoting the welfare of children and adults at risk is everyone's responsibility.

-124. The Safeguarding Policy applies to all University of Suffolk students, staff employed by the University, staff employed by the partner institutions who teach on University of Suffolk programmes, and volunteers, who may be working with the following groups which the University encounters through its teaching and research activities as well as through its outreach programmes:
+The Safeguarding Policy applies to all University of Suffolk students, staff employed by the University, staff employed by the partner institutions who teach on University of Suffolk programmes, and volunteers, who may be working with the following groups which the University encounters through its teaching and research activities as well as through its outreach programmes:

-- children and young people aged under 18 years - adults at risk (as defined by section 42 of the Care Act 2014) - any persons who may be at risk of being radicalised by any extremist group or ideology under the terms of the Counter-Terrorism and Security Act 2015 (Section 26(1)) and as defined in the Prevent Duty guidance, December 2015.
+children and young people aged under 18 years adults at risk (as defined by section 42 of the Care Act 2014) any persons who may be at risk of being radicalised by any extremist group or ideology under the terms of the Counter-Terrorism and Security Act 2015 (Section 26(1)) and as defined in the Prevent Duty guidance, December 2015.

-125. All suspicions and allegations of abuse or inappropriate behaviour will be taken seriously by the University and responded to appropriately as set out in the Safeguarding Policy.

-Identity Cards

-126. Students must carry a valid University of Suffolk identity card at all times when on the University's premises, including at partner institutions, and when engaged in activities associated with the University, and must produce it on request.
+General Regulations 2021/22 Version: 1.0 (August 2021) Owner: Academic Registrar Page 27 of 44 125.
+All suspicions and allegations of abuse or inappropriate behaviour will be taken seriously by the University and responded to appropriately as set out in the Safeguarding Policy.
+Identity Cards 126.
+Students must carry a valid University of Suffolk identity card at all times when on the University's premises, including at partner institutions, and when engaged in activities associated with the University, and must produce it on request.
 Students studying at one of the partner institutions must wear a valid partner institution identity card alongside their University card.
 Students on placements on health-related courses must wear a valid placement identity card alongside their University card.